Learn the YINI Config Format

 ^ BackToRoot

-value = 'Back at level 1'The above Yini code will produce the following JavaScript object:
+value = 'Back at level 1'The above YINI code produces the following JavaScript object:

 // JS object